-Try this easy and inexpensive hack to achieve a german smear mortar wash on stone or brick for just a few dollars!
+Try this easy and inexpensive DIY tutorial to achieve a german schmear mortar wash on stone or brick fireplace for just a few dollars!

 We are already at week four which means there are only two weeks left!
 There’s still a lot on my to do list but I am over the moon happy how this week’s major DIY turned out.